Nago-01/rag_assistant/README.md

 ## How it works:

-- The assistant loads and processes the provided local text documents (.txt, .md, .pdf, .docx)
+- The assistant loads and processes the provided local text documents (`.txt`, `.md`, `.pdf`, `.docx`)

 - Each of the text documents are split into chunks with RecursiveCharacterTextSplitter.

-- Chunks are embedded using HuggingFace all-MiniLM-L6-v2 and stored as vectors in ChromaDB for fast semantic retrieval.
+- Chunks are embedded using HuggingFace `all-MiniLM-L6-v2` and stored as vectors in ChromaDB for fast semantic retrieval.

 - Integrates multiple LLM providers (Groq or Gemini)